Lilian Esoro

-Lilian Esoro is a Nigerian actress.
-Lilian Esoro was nominated for best actress in a comedy at 2013 Africa Magic Viewers Choice Awards.
+Lilian Esoro (born 8 March 1982 Lagos, Nigeria) is a Nigerian actress, socialite, media personality, and businesswoman.
+Lilian Esoro was nominated for best actress in a comedy at 2013 Africa Magic Viewers' Choice Awards.

 Career

 Esoro's acting career started in 2005 when she was cast by her friend Bovi to feature in the soap opera Extended Family.
 However, she became more notable when she was featured in the television series Clinic Matters playing Nurse Abigail.

 In a 2013 list compiled by Vanguard, Esoro was listed as one of the top ten best new actresses in the film industry.

 Personal life

 Esoro grew up in Lagos State.
 She studied political science at University of Abuja.

 In November 2015, she married Ubi Franklin.
 The couple divorced in January 2020.